 - (a) Definition of solicitation.
 A person is guilty of a solicitation to commit an offense when, acting with the culpability required for that offense, that person: - (1) Purposely commands, requests, or tries to persuade another person to engage in or aid the planning or commission of specific conduct, which, if carried out, will constitute that offense or an attempt to commit that offense; and - (2) The offense solicited is, in fact, an offense against persons as defined in Subtitle II of Title 22E. - (b) Principles of culpable mental state elevation applicable to results and circumstances of target offense.
 Notwithstanding subsection (a) of this section, to be guilty of a solicitation to commit an offense, a person must: - (1) Intend to cause all result elements required for that offense; and - (2) Intend for all circumstance elements required for that offense to exist. - (c) Uncommunicated solicitation.
-It is immaterial under subsection (a) of this section that the intended recipient of the defendant's command, request, or efforts at persuasion fails to receive the message, if the defendant does everything they plan to do to transmit the message to the intended recipient. - (d) Penalties. - (1) A solicitation to commit an offense is subject to one-half the maximum penalty applicable to that offense, unless a different penalty is specified in paragraph (d)(2) of this section. - (2) Notwithstanding paragraph (d)(1) of this section, solicitation to commit the following offenses may be punished accordingly: [RESERVED: List of exceptions and accompanying penalties.] - (e) Definitions. - (1) "Purposely" has the meaning specified in RCC § 22E-206(a). - (2) "Intend" has the meaning specified in RCC § 22E-206(c).
+It is immaterial under subsection (a) of this section that the intended recipient of the defendant's command, request, or efforts at persuasion fails to receive the message, if the defendant does everything they plan to do to transmit the message to the intended recipient. - (d) Penalties. - (1) A solicitation to commit an offense is subject to not more than one-half the maximum term of imprisonment or fine applicable to that offense, after the application of any penalty enhancements, unless a different penalty is specified in paragraph (d)(2) of this section. - (2) Notwithstanding paragraph (d)(1) of this section, solicitation to commit the following offenses may be punished accordingly: [RESERVED: List of exceptions and accompanying penalties.] - (e) Definitions. - (1) "Purposely" has the meaning specified in RCC § 22E-206(a). - (2) "Intend" has the meaning specified in RCC § 22E-206(c).